ICSE Julius Caesar Workbook Answer : Act 3 Scene 2

 (iV) Who has given Antony permission to speak?
 Give any two conditions under which Antony is allowed to speak.

-- He must not speak against the conspirators or incite violence.
+2. Antony must not blame the conspirators or incite the crowd against them.

 (v) State which of Caesar’s glories would Antony refer to in his speech a little later.
 What does he want to achieve by his speech?